-In radio astronomy, a fast radio burst (FRB) is a transient radio pulse of length ranging from a fraction of a millisecond to 3 seconds, caused by some highenergy astrophysical process not yet understood.

-Astronomers estimate the average FRB releases as much energy in a millisecond as the Sun puts out in three days.

-Radio waves are a type of electromagnetic radiation with the longest wavelengths in the electromagnetic spectrum, typically with frequencies of 300 gigahertz (GHz) and below.
+- In radio astronomy, a fast radio burst (FRB) is a transient radio pulse of length ranging from a fraction of a millisecond to 3 seconds, caused by some high-energy astrophysical process not yet understood. - Astronomers estimate the average FRB releases as much energy in a millisecond as the Sun puts out in three days. - Radio waves are a type of electromagnetic radiation with the longest wavelengths in the electromagnetic spectrum, typically with frequencies of 300 gigahertz (GHz) and below.

-What is redshift in astronomy?
+• What is Red shift in economy

+https://play.google.com/store/apps/details?id=co.diy4.bpcwg&pcampaignid=web_sha
-The Universe is expanding in the aftermath of the Big Bang explosion 13.7 billion years ago.

-During the time that light from an astronomical object has been travelling across space to the Earth, the Universe has grown in size.

-The effect of this is to stretch the 'wavelength' of the light, much as a wave drawn on the fabric of a balloon would be stretched if the balloon were inflated.

-The wavelength of red light is about twice that of blue light, so the stretching of visible light shifts it towards the red end of the spectrum: thus the term 'redshift'.

-Macquart relation: This relation has been used to measure the cosmic baryon fraction and the expansion rate of the Universe.
+- The Universe is expanding in the aftermath of the Big Bang explosion 13.7 billion years ago. - During the time that light from an astronomical object has been travelling across space to the Earth, the Universe has grown in size. - The effect of this is to stretch the 'wavelength' of the light, much as a wave drawn on the fabric of a balloon would be stretched if the balloon were inflated. - The wavelength of red light is about twice that of blue light, so the stretching of visible light shifts it towards the red end of the spectrum: thus the term 'redshift'. - Macquart relation: This relation has been used to measure the cosmic baryon fraction and the expansion rate of the Universe.

+Mars quake

+- The quake, which had a magnitude of 4.7 and caused vibrations to reverberate through Mars for at least six hours, was recorded by NASA's InSight lander on May 4 2022. - Because its seismic signal was similar to previous quakes known to be caused by meteoroid impacts, the team believed that this event (dubbed 'S1222a') might have been caused by an impact, and launched an international search for a fresh crater. - They conclude that the event was instead caused by the release of enormous tectonic forces within Mars' interior.
+The results (Geophysical Research Letters), indicate that the planet is much more seismically active than previously thought.